-Grasp adjustment handle and pull up, slide seat to desired position and release adjustment handle.
+• Grasp adjustment handle and pull up, slide seat to desired position and release adjustment handle.

 NOTE: You may now roll your tractor off the skid.
-Follow the instructions below to remove the tractor from the skid.
+Continue using the instructions that follow to remove the tractor from the skid.

 WARNING: Before starting, read, understand and follow all instructions in the Operation section of this manual.
-Be sure tractor is in a well-ventilated area.
-Be sure the area in front of tractor is clear of other people and objects.
+Ensure tractor is in a well-ventilated area.
+Ensure the area in front of tractor is clear of other people and objects.